eliasmueller/b-tree-frontend/README.md

 First of all, you have to install a local [Docker environment](https://www.docker.com/get-started) to your machine, if you have none installed already.

-Next, there are two ways to install the Docker containers.
+Next, there are two ways to run the Docker containers.

 1. You can create a directory on your machine called 'b-tree', and create a file called 'docker-compose.yml'.
 Into this docker compose file you have to paste the script below and save it.